 Please note, that the permissions of the default administrative role Full Access cannot be changed.

 - The Building Block functionality is only available if your login account has been assigned the Full Access role.
 Other administrative roles, including ones that grant Modify access to all functionality, do not grant access to the Building Block functionality.

 - Similarly, you can only synchronize data connections via a command line if your login account has been assigned the Full Access role.

-With the item Attribute Value Visibility, you can specify permissions to view Restricted information in text and table service attributes, text and table people attributes and people identifiers.
-This includes any related placeholders.
-These values are shown as to administrators that do not have this permission.
+With the item Attribute Value Visibility, you can specify permissions to view Restricted information in text and table service attributes, text and table people attributes and people identifiers, including any related placeholders.

 This functionality applies to the Management Portal only; restricted information is still shown in the Web Portal.